CMPSC403-AlleghenyCollege-Fall2021/lab05/README.md

 1. Lab 5.1 on TryHackMe.
 2. Lab 5.2 on TryHackMe.
-3. Lab 5.3 on TryHackMe.
+3. Lab 5.3 on TryHackMe (two CTFs) and screenshots of the machine-side of the screen showing completion of tasks.
 4. Reflection document submitted via your lab05 repository.

 ## Assignment Assessment